 On September 22, 2003, Bill Venners met with Bjarne Stroustrup at the JAOO conference in Aarhus, Denmark.
 In this interview, which will be published in multiple installments on Artima.com, Stroustrup gives insights into C++ best practice.
 In this first installment, Stroustrup describes how C++ programmers can reconsider their style of C++ use to gain maximum benefit from the language.

 Bill Venners: In an interview, you said, "The C++ community has yet to internalize the facilities offered by standard C++.
 By reconsidering the style of C++ use, major improvements in ease of writing, correctness, maintainability, and efficiency can be obtained."
 How should C++ programmers reconsider their style of C++ use?

-malloc.
 Basically, the abstraction level is low.
-Writing
+Writing C-style code is

 vector rather than an array.
 A

 array of a different size, you must explicity deal with memory

 something wrong.
 You have dropped from the level of types, a high

 To get out of writing low level code, you needn't start writing a lot of classes.
 Instead, start using facilities provided in libraries.
 The standard library is the first and most obvious source, but there are also good libraries for things like math or systems programming.
 You don't have to do threading at the C level.
 You can use a C++ threading library, for example, Boost.Threads.
 There are quite a few threading libraries.
 If you want callbacks, don't use just plain C functions.
 Get libsigc++, and you'll have a proper library that deals with callbacks—callback classes, slots and signals, that kind of stuff.
 It's available.
 It's conceptually closer to what you're thinking about anyway.
 And you don't have to mess with error prone details.